bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 <div class="HubBlock-content">

 > ### Note
-> A cart is considered abandoned after a customer leaves the cart without completing the checkout and the cart has been inactive for one hour.
+> A cart is considered abandoned after a customer leaves the cart without attempting payment and the cart has been inactive for one hour.

 </div>
 </div>
 </div>

 The Abandoned Cart Saver will trigger under the following circumstances:
-- **Stencil stores**: A logged in customer adds an item to the cart, then leaves the store without attempting to checkout.
+- **Stencil stores**: A logged in customer adds an item to the cart, then leaves the store without attempting payment.
-- **Headless stores using the [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout?language=en_US)**: A guest customer adds an item to the cart, enters their email address, proceeds as far as submitting their shipping and billing information, then leaves the store without completing the checkout.
+- **Stencil and headless stores using [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout?language=en_US)**: A guest customer adds an item to the cart, enters their email address, proceeds as far as submitting their shipping and billing information, then leaves the store without attempting payment.
-- **Headless stores using a custom checkout solution**: A logged in customer with the `accepts_product_review_abandoned_cart_email` property set to `true` adds an item to the cart, then leaves the store without attempting to checkout.
+- **Headless stores using custom checkout solutions**: A logged in customer with the `accepts_product_review_abandoned_cart_email` property set to `true` adds an item to the cart, then leaves the store without attempting payment.

-You can access BigCommerce email settings in the control panel by going to **Store Setup › Store Settings**, under the **Miscellaneous** tab.
-To view Abandoned Cart Emails settings, go to **Marketing > Abandoned Cart Emails**.
+To view your Abandoned Cart Emails settings, go to **Marketing > Abandoned Cart Emails** in the control panel.

 ![Abandoned cart emails](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Abandoned%20Carts/02-abandoned-carts.png "Abandoned cart emails")

 ## Recreating abandoned cart experience

-For this portion of the article, we will assume that you have already integrated your headless frontend with the BigCommerce backend.

-To successfully recreate the abandoned cart experience on a headless storefront, you need to obtain the ID of the cart abandoned by the shopper.
-That is where cart recovery emails sent by the Abandoned Cart Saver tool come in.
-A cart recovery link contains an abandoned cart token in the form of a `t` parameter.
-You can use this token to query the [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) to retrieve the cart ID corresponding to the cart abandoned by the shopper.
+To successfully recreate the cart recovery experience on a headless storefront, you need to obtain the cart ID.
+The abandoned cart email link contains a token in the form of a `t` parameter that you can use to query the [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) to retrieve the cart ID.

-**Example Complete order link**:
+**Abandoned Cart Saver email link example**:

 `http://commerce-zr8y-teststore-bigcommerce.vercel.app/my-abandoned-cart-page/?t=305c6c15f6f0a3c0929770a538cf1ff7`

-In this example, when the `http://commerce-zr8y-teststore-bigcommerce.vercel.app` headless store gets a request from a user clicking the **Complete order** button in the abandoned cart email, you can query the Abandoned Carts API using the `305c6c15f6f0a3c0929770a538cf1ff7` token to fetch cart ID which you can then use to retrieve the contents of the cart and render the equivalent page on your headless storefront.

-To [get an abandoned cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) ID, send a `GET` request to `/abandoned-carts/{token}`.
+To [get the abandoned cart](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts/abandoned-carts/getabandonedcarts) ID, send a `GET` request to `/abandoned-carts/{token}`.

 ```http
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/abandoned-carts/{token}